 A test sequence consists of test steps arranged in a hierarchy.
+You can use a test sequence to define test inputs and to define how a test will progress in response to the simulation.
 A test step contains actions that execute at the beginning of the step.
-A test step can also contain transitions that define when the step stops executing, and which test step executes next.
-Action and transition syntax uses MATLAB® as the action language.
+A test step can contain transitions that define when the step stops executing, and which test step executes next.
+Actions and transitions use MATLAB® as the action language.
+You create test sequences by using the Test Sequence block and the Test Sequence Editor.
+See Use Stateflow Chart for Test Harness Inputs and Scheduling.

-Test sequences can have parent steps and substeps.
+Test sequences defined in Test Sequence blocks can have parent steps and substeps.
 Substeps can activate only if the parent step is active.
 A group of steps in the same hierarchy level shares a common transition type.
 When you create a test step, the step becomes a transition option for other steps in the same group.

-Test sequences transition from one step to another in two ways:
+Test sequences defined in Test Sequence blocks transition from one step to another in two ways:

 Standard transition: You can define a sequence of actions that react to simulation conditions using a standard transition sequence.
 Standard transition sequences start with the first step and progress according to transition conditions and next steps.